10 Great Tips to Manage Your Manager

 - Don’t Complain about your Boss

-Tip 1 to manage upwards is Do a Good Job
+1. To manage upwards: Do a Good Job

 Your manager has to hit targets for themselves personally and also the team targets.
 If you are doing a good job, their job of hitting their targets is that much easier.